 Courses Recently Taught

-- EALC J491 Practicum in Literary Translation of Modern Japanese
+- EALC J593 Practicum in Translation of Japanese Literature

 - EALC J461 Classical Japanese Language (bungo)

-- EALC E321 Introduction to Premodern Japanese Literature
+- EALC E321 Traditional Japanese Literature (intensive writing)

 - EALC E201 Unreal Dwellings: Houses, Huts, & Palaces in Japanese Culture